appcornerit/AppCorner-Social/README.md

 I encourage anyone who wants to contribute and update the project.
 You can build your social app that share musics, books or TV series (from iTunes) with few changes.
+To retrieve statistics about apps (or any other iTunes entity) take a look at the [iTunesPicker](https://github.com/appcornerit/iTunesPicker) project.

 This project uses APN, WebSockets and containts an updated version of [DeploydKit](https://github.com/appcornerit/AppCorner-Social/tree/master/External/DeploydKit) project.